MCKevmeister/MCKevmeister.github.io/_posts/web701/2022-3-23-Review of Design Assignment .md

 permalink: /:categories/:title
 ---

-For this assessment, I have provided design for the concept of the website that I will be building for the charity.
+For this assessment, I have provided a design for the concept of the website that I will be building for the charity.
 The charity will exchange tokens for food items, but also may exchange tokens for services in the future.
 The parameters are quite vague, so I have taken the liberty of providing as much detail as I can throughout.

-Included with the submission of this document is the subbed code for both a Express (OpenJS Foundation, 2017), Node ( Node.js Foundation, 2019), and MongoDb (MongoDB, 2019) implementation of the website, as well as a Laravel (Otwell, 2015), Vue (You, 2000), and Postgres (The PostgreSQL Global Development Group, 2019)  implementation of the website.
-I am not sure if I will continue to use these choices for assessment 2, however they are what I have coded to date.
+Included with the submission of this document is the subbed code for both an Express (OpenJS Foundation, 2017), Node ( Node.js Foundation, 2019), and MongoDb (MongoDB, 2019) implementation of the website, as well as a Laravel (Otwell, 2015), Vue (You, 2000), and Postgres (The PostgreSQL Global Development Group, 2019)  implementation of the website.
+I am not sure if I will continue to use these choices for assessment 2, however, they are what I have coded to date.
 I am considering creating a Svelte (Svelte, n.d.)  front end for the Laravel backend.

 I followed the document that was shared on the teams for the class as a template for the required sections.
-I had not come across metaphor exploration before, but the book “Information Architecture for the World Wide Web”  (Morville, n.d.) provided details about the ideas.
-I’m not sure that I personally find it useful for this project, as I am working individually, however I do see some benefit to using it in a team and with an actual customer as it would allow the exchange of ideas back and forward in more conceptual terms rather than technical details.
+I had not come across metaphor exploration before but in the book “Information Architecture for the World Wide Web”  (Morville, n.d.) provided details about the ideas.
+I’m not sure that I personally find it useful for this project, as I am working individually, however, I do see some benefit to using it in a team and with an actual customer as it would allow the exchange of ideas back and forward in more conceptual terms rather than technical details.

 Personally, I am not comfortable with JavaScript, and find it to be difficult to read.
 The use of all the different